-From the editor: I’ve been saying it for quite a while – if not now, but in the very near future the only thing thats going to seperate one company from another is the customer experience.
+From the editor: I’ve been saying it for quite a while – if not now, but in the very near future, the only thing that’s going to separate one company from another is the customer experience.

-So its no surprise that the smart companies are continuing to pour lots of money into ensuring their customer experience is better than their competitors.
+So it’s no surprise that smart companies are continuing to pour lots of money into ensuring their customer experience is better than their competitors.

 The Increasing Relative Value of the Customer Experience

 So many products and services we used to pay handsomely for can now be had for virtually nothing.

 When is the last time you paid for a long-distance call, for instance?

 Even overseas video calls can be made at virtually zero cost, if you know the right app (also free).